welovemedia/ffmate-docs/docs/debugging.md

     *   **Example Log:** `queue no queued tasks found` or `queue processing task (uuid: ...)` or `queue triggered preProcessing script (uuid: ...)`

 *   **`ffmpeg`:**
-    *   **What to expect:** Logs specifically from `ffmate`'s interaction with the `ffmpeg` binary.
+    *   **What to expect:** Logs specifically from FFmate's interaction with the `ffmpeg` binary.
 This primarily includes the real-time progress parsing from `ffmpeg`'s stderr.
 You'll see lines showing frame counts, FPS, bitrate, time, and speed.
 This namespace **does not** show the raw `ffmpeg` stderr itself (that's part of the main application log if an error occurs), but rather `ffmate`'s interpretation of it for progress.
     *   **Example Log:** `ffmpeg progress: 25.50 {Frame:123 FPS:29.97 Bitrate:1500k Time:4.10 Speed:1.5x} (uuid: ...)`

 *   **`watchfolder`:**